adobe/aio-lib-runtime/README.md

 NODE_TLS_REJECT_UNAUTHORIZED=0 <your_call_here>
 ```

 Prepend the `NODE_TLS_REJECT_UNAUTHORIZED` [environment variable](https://nodejs.org/api/cli.html#node_tls_reject_unauthorizedvalue) and `0` value to the call that invokes your function, on the command line.
 This will ignore any certificate errors when connecting to the Openwhisk server.
 Usage of this is not recommended, but may be necesary in certain corporate environments.
-This is essentially the same as the `ignore_certs` Openwhisk option.

 ## Debug Logs